 - Effective internal monitoring and auditing: The Compliance Officer collaborates with Internal Audit, Medical Claims auditors, Florida Blue-SIU and other internal departments throughout the year to monitor processes to ensure compliance with State and Federal regulatory standards.
 Additionally, the Fraud Waste and Abuse Work Group, a multidisciplinary team monitors Part C and Part D Medicare claims and works with our Pharmacy Benefit Manager (PBM) to resolve any issues discovered, as well as reports through the P&T Commitee and the Compliance Committee all findings for appropriate disposition.
 The SIU, Medic and CMS would be notified as appropriate of all required information, as well as, any situation requiring further investigation or analysis.

 - Procedures for prompt responses to offenses: CHP's Compliance program through the Beacon requires timely investigation of any reported violations and appropriate disciplinary action as referenced in the Beacon, Personnel handbook and Fraud, Waste and Abuse Awareness and Reporting Policy.

-- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy" found on our intranet and internet pages, as well as, in the Beacon Compliance reference.
+- Fraud, Waste and Abuse detection, correction and prevention element for Compliance is reflected for CHP in the "Fraud, Waste and Abuse Awareness and Reporting Policy" found on our intranet public website in the Beacon Compliance reference.
 This policy is a part of workforce orientation during initial on-boarding at CHP.
-This concept is also a part of initial and annual computer based Compliance training for all staff, as well as discussed with the Fraud Awareness training provided by Florida Blue Special Investigatiions Unit presentations.
-This policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings.
+This concept is Fraud, Waste and Abuse concepts part of initial and annual computer based training for all staffi in addition to Fraud Awareness training provided by the Florida Blue Special Investigations Unit presentations.
+This FWA policy is also communicated to our Network and downstream entities via various communications including remits, Network News and internet postings and annual attestation requests.